ohlerlab/Riboseq_Pipeline/README.md

 3. Dry run of the pipeline
     Make and enter a pipeline directory:
     ```
+    cd /YourProjectFolder/Riboseq_pipeline
     mkdir pipeline;cd pipeline
     ```
     Make a link to the snakefile:
+    -> calling this Snakefile doesn't work in a docker container
     ```
     ln -s ../src/pipeline.smk Snakefile
     ```
+    Access the container for running interactively:
+    ```
+    singularity run -B /fast/AG_Ohler/:/fast/AG_Ohler/ docker://
+    dermotharnett/riboseq_pipeline
+    ```
+    *Note: The `-B` entry mounts file paths, so that Docker can see the folders.*
+    *Note: It will take a while to download all the necessary programs and libraries the first time.*

     Run the snakemake code without executing the rules:
     ```
     snakemake -n